 Supporting Families using Tax Free Childcare

-The Northern Ireland Childcare Subsidy Scheme (NICSS) is a Department of Education initiative designed to reduce the childcare costs of eligible working parents by 15% for all qualifying children.
-The overarching aim of this scheme is to help working parents with the affordability of childcare costs.
+The Northern Ireland Childcare Subsidy Scheme (NICSS) is a Department of Education initiative that helps eligible working parents with the affordability of childcare through a 15% reduction in childcare costs.

-From 1st September 2025, working parents of school age children (4+ to 11) can now receive the 15% subsidy, up to the capped amount (£184), on their childcare bills.
+Eligible working parents of children aged between 0 and 11 years old can receive the subsidy up to the capped amount of £184, increasing to £203 from April 2026, on their childcare bills.

-Early Years - the organisation for young children, has been appointed to administer the scheme on behalf of the Department of Education.
+The NICSS is administered by Early Years - the organisation for young children, on behalf of the Department of Education.

 Advice for Providers